Saxopwned/godot_gameplay_attributes/README.md

 ## Using the GitHub repository

-1. Download the latest version of the addon from the [releases page](https://github.com/OctoD/godot_gameplay_attributes/releases).
+1. Download the latest version of the addon from the [release page](https://github.com/OctoD/godot_gameplay_attributes/releases).
 2. Extract the contents of the zip file into your project's `addons` folder.
 3. Enjoy!

 ## Using Git

-1. Clone the repository into your project's `addons` folder:
+Clone the repository into your project's `addons` folder:

 ```bash
 git clone --recurse-submodules
 ```

-2. Build the project:
+Build the project:

 ```bash
 scons platform=windows # or linux, macos etc
 ```
-3. Enjoy!
+Enjoy!

 # Usage